The Dutch House, Ann Patchett

 Story of Cora, a young slave who runs away from her Georgia plantation.
 The plot follows her harrowing life as she is pursued by an obsessed Javert-esque slave-catcher.
 Her travels take her on an actual underground railroad in dark boxcars where she stops in different cities as she tries to make it to freedom.
 The real railroad device was clever but didn’t quite work.
 It wasn’t central enough to make it compelling; however, Whitehead does create a vivid allegory about being Black in America.

 Dark Rooms, Lili Anolik

 Billed as a Secret History prep murder redux.
 Not that at all.
 Set in West Hartford, Connecticut, the boarding school itself never came to life.
 The main character Grace’s sister Nica is found dead from a gunshot wound in the cemetery behind their family home.
 There are plot twists.
 Many reviewers had issues with the so-called “rapist” in the story.
-But, he wasn’t really guilty.
+But, he wasn’t really.
 It’s Grace’s photographer-mother who personifies extraordinary evil.
 Chilling.

 The Girl Before, JP Delaney

 Emma then.
 Jane now.
 A device that worked well here and even melded the two when it was right to do so.
 An austere techno-architectural renowned house in London the setting for this psycho-drama.
 Soon a Ron Howard movie.